ElMiho/fagprojekt-01666/README.md

 - [ ] Make statistics of output results

 ### Extra Model validation tests
-- [ ] different orders of the same roots in both denominator and numerator evaluates to the same sum.
+- [ ] different orders of the same roots in both denominator and numerator evaluates to the same sum. -> Jonas
-- [ ] non reduced fractions must give the same sum as the reduced fraction.
+- [ ] non reduced fractions must give the same sum as the reduced fraction. -> Jonas

 ### Extra
 - [X] Write down all our statutes in readme --> Jonas